hbctraining/Intro-to-Shell/lessons/01_the_filesystem.md

 Press enter after you type in that command.
 You will get a couple of messages, but in a few seconds you should get back the command prompt `$`; the string of characters before the command prompt, however, have changed.
 They should say something like `[rc_training01@compute-a-16-73 ~]`. *We will be explaining what this means in more detail later when we talk about HPC and O2.*

 Make sure that your command prompt is now preceded by a character string that contains the word "compute".

+> NOTE: When you run the `srun` command after this workshop with your own account please use the following command (without the `--reservation` option and with `-p interactive`):
+>
+> `srun --pty -p interactive -t 0-12:00 --mem 8G /bin/bash`
+>
+> The "reservation" is only active for the training accounts, and only for the duration of this workshop.
+We will be talking in more detail about the `-p` option later in this workshop.

 Copy our example data folder to your home directory using the following command: